On incompleteness of bond markets with infinite number of random factors: Abstract

 \section{Abstract}

 The completeness of a bond market model with infinite number of sources of randomness on a finite time interval in the Heath-Jarrow-Morton framework is studied.
-It is proved that the market in the case of trading strategies is not complete.
-An explicit construction of a bounded contingent claim, which can not be replicated, is provided.
-Moreover, a new concept of generalized strategies is introduced and sufficient conditions for the market completeness with such strategies are given.
-An example of a complete model is provided.
+It is proved that the market is not complete.
+A construction of a bounded contingent claim, which can not be replicated, is provided.

 \begin{quote} \textbf{Key words}: bond market, completeness, infinite dimensional model

 \textbf{AMS Subject Classification}: 91B28, 91B70, 91B24.

 \textbf{JEL Classification Numbers}: G10,G11 \end{quote}